-Standby losses of energy smart appliances, e.g., due to extra communication components, fall under the specific Ecodesign process dealing with standby losses35, and are not further discussed specifically for energy smart appliances.
+Standby losses of energy smart appliances, e.g., due to extra communication components, fall under the specific Ecodesign process dealing with standby losses, and are not further discussed specifically for energy smart appliances.
+The current horizontal and vertical regulations for the products in scope already set limits to the standby and network standby consumption levels.